emissary-ingress/emissary/reference/redirects.md

 This distinction between an originating HTTP request and an originating HTTPS request is done based on the `X-FORWARDED-PROTO` header that the external layer 7 load balancer adds to every request it forwards after TLS termination.

-To enable this `X-FORWARDED-PROTO` based HTTP to HTTPS redirection, add a `x_forwarded_proto_redirect: true` field to ambassador module's configuration.
-Note that when this feature is enabled, `use_remote_address` MUST be set to false.
+To enable this `X-FORWARDED-PROTO` based HTTP to HTTPS redirection, add a `x_forwarded_proto_redirect: true` field to Ambassador Edge Stack module's configuration.
+Note that when this feature is enabled `use_remote_address` MUST be set to false.

 An example configuration is as follows -